Planning a Hanoi itinerary from Singapore?

 We used to have a yearly tradition of going on romantic overseas trips to celebrate our wedding anniversary – just the two of us.

 The only years we didn’t manage to do so were during the years I was pregnant with Gerald, after Mandy was born, and during COVID.
 When we couldn’t travel overseas, we did local staycations instead.
-Our last trip was to Danang in 2023, where we visited Hoi An and Hue (We never had the chance to post about that trip.
-Maybe next time!).

 For the past two years, our anniversary date coincided with Chinese New Year, so we stayed put.
 But this year, we decided to resume the tradition.